Event Handling

 Charts accept an onChange prop that receives a ChartChangeEvent:

-interface ChartChangeEvent { // Current pointer position in canonical data units x: number | null; y: number | null; // Current visible bounds bounds: { xMin: number; xMax: number; yMin: number; yMax: number; }; // Event type type: 'hover' | 'click' | 'drag' | 'scroll'; // Nearest data point (for LineChart) nearestPoint?: { seriesId: string; seriesLabel: string; dataIndex: number; x: number; y: number; }; // Original DOM event nativeEvent?: MouseEvent | WheelEvent; }
+interface ChartChangeEvent { // Current pointer position in canonical data units (null outside plot area) x: number | null; y: number | null; // Current visible bounds bounds: { xMin: number; xMax: number; yMin: number; yMax: number; }; // Event type type: 'hover' | 'click' | 'drag' | 'scroll'; // Nearest data point (LineChart only) nearestPoint?: { seriesId: string; seriesLabel: string; dataIndex: number; x: number; y: number; }; // Original DOM event nativeEvent?: MouseEvent | WheelEvent; }

 Coordinate System